Friday-Night-Pro-Mazda-Cup-League/documents/rules.md

 Please send a message with your application requesting your car number (see section 3.4.) and the series (see section 3.3.) you plan to race in.

 #### 3.2.
 SNPM Cup Series
-Saturday Night Pro Mazda Cup league is currently hosting one series this year (2021)
+Friday Night Pro Mazda Cup league is currently hosting one series this year (2021)

 #### 3.2.1.
 Cup Series: (2021)
-- Races on Saturday night.
+- Races on Friday night.
 - Practice at 8:30 pm GMT.
 - Qualifying at 9:20 pm GMT.
 - Race at 9:30 pm GMT.